Polytropic equation of state and primordial quantum fluctuations: Primordial quantum perturbations: scalar perturbations

-In this section we calculate both tensorial and scalar perturbations generated in the early Universe.
-Scalar quantum fluctuations can be the source of the seeds that originated the large scale structures we see today and the gravitational waves can give us a view of the Universe prior to the one we find by analysing the cosmic microwave background.
+In this section we calculate scalar perturbations generated in the early Universe.
+Scalar quantum fluctuations can be the source of the seeds that originated the large scale structures we see today.
 First we introduce the conformal time $\tau$, such that

 During the inflation we have

 where $a_e$ is the scale factor at the end of inflation.
 As $H$ is approximately constant during this period we can consider that